Rec Report, Sept. 13, 2017

 DEER VALLEY RESORT

-Deer Valley Resort is open for the summer.
-Activities include mountain biking, hiking, concerts and more.
-The resort closed its weekday activities on Sept.
-4, but will remain open on weekends through Sept.
+Deer Valley Resort ended its summer programming on Sept.
 17. For details on the resort's activities and season passes, visit DeerValley.com or call 435-649-1000.

 SOLITUDE MOUNTAIN RESORT